Test Proctoring & Alternative Formatting

 The following is a list of some of the adaptive technology available on the campus:

-Mardigian Library - One station on the ground floor is dedicated for use by persons with disabilities.
-There are computers with adjustable stands, screen enlargers, screen reader software and a large print keyboard.
+Mardigian Library - One station on the ground floor computers is dedicated for use by persons with disabilities.
+It has an adjustable stand with screen enlarger and screen reader software.

 College of Business Labs (FCS) - The computer labs for Business students each have one computer with screen enlarger and screen reader software.